na-na-hi/renget/archive/iftod.md

 \>You even planned on making new face-sitting strategies
 \>Nevertheless try to wake up your alpha for a good hour
 \>Their eyes open bloodshot and stand up
-\>See them use their front claws to massage their cheeks as their tongue lulls out, licking around their face "Boss!
+\>See them use their front claws to massage their cheeks as their tongue lulls out, licking around their face%% "Boss!
 Boss!
 You ok there?"
-\>Their maw opens a bit with a stutter
+%darkgreen%\>Their maw opens a bit with a stutter%% "Boss?"
-"Boss?"
-\>You wave your claw infront of them as their face refuses to move an inch
+%darkgreen%\>You wave your claw infront of them as their face refuses to move an inch
 \>Their eyes don't respond as drool begins to leak out of their open mouth
 \>Heavy breathes paint your face as you try to listen in on they are whispering
-\>[spoiler]\"T-Thighs"[/spoiler]
+\>!>"T-Thighs"%%